spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Assessment
 An evaluation of something to determine its quality, quantity, or state.
 ## Attribute
+A piece of information which describes an object or feature.
 ## Authentication

 ## Axis

 ## Basemap
+A foundational layer for a map that provides context and reference information for other data layers to be overlaid.
 ## Biogeography

 ## Boundary